Kat Flint: Non-musical projects

-In 2010 Kat Flint took a step back from music to pursue illustration and design.
+In 2010 Flint took a step back from music to pursue illustration and design.
 Her work has been featured in a number of blogs and exhibitions.
 In 2011 she designed a pair of totem pole sculptures for London's Royal Parks Foundation.
 These stand at the entrance to the Isis Education Centre in Hyde Park, London, a nature & conservation centre for inner-city children.
-The pieces were inspired by William Roscoe's 1802 poem The Butterfly's Ball, and the Grasshopper's Feast, and were carved by chainsaw carver Dan Cordell.
+The pieces were inspired by William Roscoe's 1802 poem, The Butterfly's Ball, and the Grasshopper's Feast, and were carved by chainsaw carver Dan Cordell.
 In 2013, she designed a limited edition "heliograph-style" record sleeve for Revere's album "My Mirror/Your Target".